 What problems do foot and ankle surgeons treat?

-Foot and ankle surgeons provide comprehensive medical and surgical care for a wide spectrum of foot and ankle conditions including common to complex disorders and injuries that affect people of all ages.
-They are uniquely qualified to detect the early stages of diseases that exhibit warning signs in the lower extremities, such as diabetes, arthritis and cardiovascular disease, and they manage foot conditions which may pose an ongoing threat to a patient’s overall health.
+Foot and ankle surgeons provide comprehensive medical and surgical care for a wide spectrum of foot and ankle conditions, including common to complex disorders and injuries that affect people of all ages.
+They are uniquely qualified to detect the early stages of diseases that exhibit warning signs in the lower extremities, such as diabetes, arthritis and cardiovascular disease, and they manage foot conditions that may pose an ongoing threat to a patient’s overall health.

 Locate an ACFAS physician near you

 ACFAS members are dedicated to quality management of the full spectrum of foot and ankle disorders.
-Use the physician search on the home page of our consumer Web site to locate an ACFAS member near you.
+Use the physician search on the homepage of our consumer website to locate an ACFAS member near you.